-- (1) A parishioner of a congregation of the parish who is not less than 18 years of age and who is a communicant member of the Anglican Church of Australia is qualified to be elected or appointed as a warden, except as provided by this rule. - (2) The spouse of a person in Holy Orders licensed to the parish is not qualified to be elected or appointed as a warden. - (3) At any one time, a husband and wife may not both be wardens. - (4) A person who is engaged as an employee and who is paid from the funds of the parish may not be appointed or elected as a warden. - (5) A person who is bankrupt or a person who is mentally ill or otherwise incapable of acting may not be appointed or elected as a warden.
+(1) A parishioner of a congregation of the parish who is not less than 18 years of age and who is a communicant member of the Anglican Church of Australia is qualified to be elected or appointed as a warden, except as provided by this rule.

+(2) The spouse of a person in Holy Orders licensed to the parish is not qualified to be elected or appointed as a warden.

+(3) At any one time, a husband and wife may not both be wardens.

+(4) A person who is engaged as an employee and who is paid from the funds of the parish may not be appointed or elected as a warden.

+(5) A person who is bankrupt or a person who is mentally ill or otherwise incapable of acting may not be appointed or elected as a warden.

+Note: Rule 1.1(5) defines when a person is bankrupt or mentally ill.

-(6) A person who is a prohibited person within the meaning of the Child Protection (Prohibited Employment) Act 1998 may not be appointed or elected as a warden.
+(6) A person who is convicted of a disqualifying offence listed in Schedule 2 of the Child Protection (Working with Children) Act 2012 may not be appointed or elected as a warden.